AAkira/Napier/README.md

 ![logo][logo]

 Napier is a logger library for Kotlin Multiplatform.
-It supports for the Android, Darwin(iOS, macOS, watchOS, tvOS), JVM, JavaScript.
+It supports Android, Darwin(iOS, macOS, watchOS, tvOS), JVM, JavaScript.
 Logs written in common module are displayed on logger viewer of each platform.

 ## Preview